Aetna And Humana Call Off Merger After Court Decision

 "Medicare Advantage plans are privately run but reimbursed by Medicare."

+Bates rejected Aetna's claim that it had withdrawn its insurance plans for business reasons, writing that, "Aetna tried to leverage its participation in the exchanges for favorable treatment from DOJ regarding the proposed merger."

+That leveraging clearly didn't work — the DOJ sued Aetna and, with Bates's ruling and today's announcement, decisively won.

-The announcement by Aetna and Humana comes less than a month after Bates' decision, and less than a week after another federal judge blocked a proposed merger between health insurance companies Anthem and Cigna.
+The termination of the Aetna-Humana deal comes less than a week after another federal judge blocked a proposed merger between health insurance companies Anthem and Cigna.

 On Feb.
 8, U.S. District Judge Amy Berman Jackson ruled that the Justice Department's opposition to the Anthem-Cigna deal was well-founded, and that the merger would reduce competition in the health insurance market and raise prices, as we reported.